Audit¶

 Data gathering¶

 Retrieve operational state data (non-configuration data) from your devices in real-time.
-Generate network-wide reports: MAC address tables, LLDP neighbors, 802.1x sessions, etc.
+Generate network-wide reports: MAC address tables, CDP neighbors, VLANs, interface counters, etc.

 Data collection¶